-In 1994, the SWFL hosted the prestigious national your competition, the Commonwealth Bank Cup.
+In 1994, the SWFL hosted the prestigious national youth competition, the Commonwealth Bank Cup.
 Ten years later in 2004, the SWFL played host to the National Country Championships.

 In 2009 the SWFL hosted the AFL NAB Challenge match at Hands Oval between Fremantle and Carlton, with a crowd of 10000.

 In more than 50 years, the SWFL has maintained a stable administration with only seven Presidents and eight Secretary / Managers.
 In 1997 the League appointed a full-time General Manager, a move that has been successful and productive.
 The League’s Tribunal was chaired for more than 40 years by the Fisher family, the late Charles Fisher and son Kelvin, both Life Members of the SWFL.

 The League celebrated its 50th anniversary in 2007 and among the celebrations was the naming of a Team of 50 years, honouring the many champions who had played between 1957 and 2007.

 In 2009 the SWFL admitted the Peel League team of Harvey Bulls, returning to a 10-team competition.